VeerMuchandi/istio-on-openshift/DeployingSampleApplication.md

 ### Summary

+In this chapter

+* We have deployed our sample Bookinfo application and tested it
+* Created a gateway to reach the application
+* Added destination rules to set up routing rules later
-In this chapter, we have deployed our sample Bookinfo application and tested that it is running.
-We also looked at how to monitor and trace this application using Istio's supported services
+* We also looked at how to monitor and trace this application using Istio's supported services